My Journey – The Early Days – Building a Business from Scratch

-From Scholarships to Startups: My Unexpected Journey into Entrepreneurship
+Part 1: From Scholarships to Startups: My Unexpected Journey into Entrepreneurship:

 When I graduated high school, business wasn’t on my radar.
 I had a track scholarship and dreams of becoming a pharmacist.
 But life has a funny way of redirecting you.
 After a falling-out with my high school sweetheart, I walked away from pharmacy school and shifted gears to pursue nursing at a local community college.
 Medicine has always been a passion of mine, and I was determined to build a meaningful career in healthcare.

-But life threw another curveball.
-After a final breakup with that same boyfriend, I needed an escape.
-On a whim, I visited a friend in Charleston, SC, and it was love at first sight—not with a person, but with the city itself.
+Fast forward a few months, and after a final breakup with that same boyfriend, I needed an escape.
+On a whim, I visited a friend in Charleston, SC, (1987) and it was love at first sight—not with a person, but with the city itself.
 The cobblestone streets, the friendly people, the salty air, the hum of a city alive with opportunity—it felt like home.
 Not to mention it was 75 degrees in December, and I’d left behind 2 feet of snow on the ground.

 Without hesitation, I packed up my life in the Mid-Ohio Valley and headed to Charleston to start fresh.
 No plan, no safety net—just a stubborn belief that I could build something meaningful from scratch.